 If you are jacking the car up at any point other that the recommended jacking points you are doing so at your own risk.

-With the jack at the secondary jacking point, I am placing a jack stand just under the front lower ball joint suspension. (blue arrow photograph below).
+With the jack at the secondary jacking point, I am placing a jack stand just under the front lower ball joint suspension. (green arrow photograph below).
 I have a section of wood wrapped in a towel to protect the side skirt from the floor jack's saddle. (red arrow)

-Note in the photograph below that the jack stand is not in contact with the lower suspension arm.
+Note in the photograph below that the jack stand is not in direct contact with the lower suspension arm.
 Itís there as a safety backup while only the floor jack supports the car.
 This allows me to remove the screws holding the inner liner to the bottom of the frame rail.
 This is the area that would be covered up if the jack stand was placed in the preferred jacking point.

 With the preferred jacking point now accessible, using a T-30 Torx, the screw that holds the finder liner to the frame rail can be removed.
 (Photograph below).

 I recommend removing all the screws, both Philips head and T-30 Torx from the inner liner.
-This will make it easier to maneuver the liner, necessary to gain access to the inner fender well.
+This will make it easier to maneuver the liner, necessary to gain access to the inner fender well. (photographs below).

 Once all the screws have been removed the inner liner can be folded back to gain access to the inner fender well.
 The inner liner has sound insulation glued to it.
 This insulation could become separated from the liner. (red arrows 2nd photograph below).
-Note insulation taped back to the inner liner (3rd photograph below)
+Note insulation taped back to the inner liner (3rd photograph below).

-To remove the struts the holding clips must be released.
-A screwdriver is needed to slip under the clip and release it from the attachment point. (example, photographs below)
+To remove the struts the holding clips must be released. (example, photographs below).
+A screwdriver is needed to slip under the clip and release it from the attachment point.

 I always save a couple of these clips just in case while installing the new struts somehow I lose one.